UoA-eResearch/git-novice/episodes/04-changes.md

 The staging area can hold changes from any number of files that you want to commit as a single snapshot.

-1. Add some text to `guacamole.md` noting the rough price of the ingredients.
+1. Add some text to `soup.txt` noting the rough price of the ingredients.
 2. Create a new file `groceries.md` with a list of products and their prices for different markets.